ipp-ementa/ipp-ementa/README.md

 IPEM, or ipp-ementa mobile for short, is what most of the users will consume and use.
 It's a mobile application that consumes IPED REST API, retrieving all needed information which users want to see.

+### IPEA

+IPEA, or ipp-ementa authorization for short is the component that verifies if a client that is producing data on IPED is authorized.
+It produces a Web API which IPED consumes before updating existing data

 #### Components diagram